catalystneuro/higley-lab-to-nwb/src/higley_lab_to_nwb/benisty_2022/notes/benisty_2022_notes.md

     With 'MesoCam' channel we can alligned the raw imaging frames to the Spike2 output.

-    Then using the 'BL_LED', 'UV_LED' and 'Green LED' we can separate the thre imaging streams.
+    Then using the 'BL_LED', 'UV_LED' and 'Green LED' we can separate the three imaging streams.

 ### Imaging metadata
 ...